 If you've ever been to a funeral, you've probably noticed a variety of floral arrangements in different locations throughout the funeral home.
+You may also see fresh bouquets of flowers in the home of those who lost a loved one.
 Funeral flowers are meant to show respect, provide comfort, and offer cheer to those in mourning.

 Many people may hesitate to send flowers because they are unsure of the proper etiquette or understanding of what floral arrangements are acceptable.
 One thing to remember is that any flower can be appropriate.
 If you want assistance in choosing an arrangement, most florists are experienced with funerals and are happy to advise you.

 Should I send flowers to the funeral or memorial service?
 If so, what sort of arrangement is appropriate?

 If you want to send flowers, then by all means, yes, you should.
 You may have them delivered to the funeral home or to the home of the family of the deceased.
-However, if the family has requested a donation to a charity, you should honor that request.
 Most florists have funeral floral arrangements that you can choose from, but there is nothing wrong with sending a more personal arrangement of your choosing.

 You may send flowers on your own or get together with others for a larger, more elaborate arrangement.
 Coworkers, club members, or groups of close friends may choose to do this.